Books, Book Reviews & Stories: the connections and why it matters

 There is nothing good or bad, only thinking makes it so. - Hamlet

 Hell is empty and the devils are here. - William Shakespeare

 Though this be madness yet there is method in it. - William Shakespeare

-Poetry can challenge the status quo and by doing so improve the human condition of all people.
+Poetry can challenge the status quo in our lives and by doing so improve the human condition of all people.
 An example of this is in the work of May Angelou who fought for equality and for humanity writing about the plights and triumphs of a marginalized people.

-The real meaning of our lives is different for each of us and is the sum of our experiences.
+The real meaning of our lives is the sum total of our own individual experience.

 Previously I wrote an article titled “As You Look at Your Own Life Story You See Yourself Differently” which included background research from Julie Beck's Atlantic Magazine’s 2015 article titled “Life’s Stories”.
 The sub title of her article states: “How you arrange the plot points of your life into narrative shapes who you are and is a fundamental part of being human.”
 Your own story is your life and understanding life bests start with that.

 Tolstoy got bogged down with understanding the "meaning of life" and suggested that who we are was really the essence of life.
 Finding meaning is no small task.

 Literature is important in everyday life because it connects individuals with larger truths and ideas in a society.
 Literature creates a way for people to record their thoughts and experiences in a way that is accessible to others, through fictionalized accounts of the experience.